kamilazdybal/POD-DMD-decompositions/README.md

 # Short Training Programme at the von Karman Institute for Fluid Dynamics

-In the summer of 2016 I've spent the two most wonderful months of my life as a stagiaire at the von Karman Institute for Fluid Dynamics in Belgium.
+In the summer of 2016 I've spent the two most wonderful months of my life as a stagiaire at the *von Karman Institute for Fluid Dynamics* in Belgium.

 I was working on data decomposition methods: **POD** and **DMD** applied to numerical and experimental data.
 I developed Matlab GUI for performing data decomposition.

-My supervisor was Miguel Alfonso Mendez.
+The supervisor of my work was Miguel Alfonso Mendez.

-## Repo
+## Repository

 This repository is a collection of my work done and is divided into: